loathers/autoscend/README.md

 Also, at the moment you will probably have to handle the vast majority of your diet manually.

+## Issues?

+Please do create github issues for any problems you run in to.
+I make no promises about how fast I'll be to handle them, but I'll try to fix reasonable problems in a reasonable timeframe.

+If you really need a quick answer about something, feel free to kmail me in game at Soolar the Second (#2463557), but be warned that not even I fully understand this code base at the moment, so I might not be able to help!

+## So what IS fixed?

+I believe I have properly modified the script to no longer ever consider the pirate route, and to always take the copperhead route.
+I also believe I have properly purged any attempt at using the nuns trick or the writing desk trick, since both of those were deleted from the game.
+I'm only 90% sure about this though.
+If you find a situation where the script attempts to do pirates or the nuns trick or the writing desk trick for any reason, please let me know ASAP!

 ## Special Thanks

 This script would obviously not be possible without the work of Cheesecookie and bumcheekcity before